cdm-mps/creativestudio/README.md

 To setup your environment, in the project root, run the following command: `npm run build-env`.

-To start the local FE, in the project root, run: `rpm run start-fe`.
+To start the local FE, in the project root, run: `npm run start-fe`.
 Finally, to start the CMS, in the project root, run: `npm run start-sanity`.

 ##